Jaapi

-Jaapi or Japi (Assamese: জাপি) is a traditional conical hat from Assam, India similar to other Asian conical hats is made from tightly woven bamboo and/or cane and tokou paat (Trachycarpus martianus) a large, palm leaf.
-The word jaapi derives from jaap meaning a bundle of taku leaves.
-In the past, plain jaapi were used by ordinary people in Assam and by farmers for protection from the sun, while ornate jaapi were worn as a status symbol by royalty and nobility.
+Jaapi or Japi (Bodo: Khofri) is an Asian conical hat.
+It is made from tightly woven bamboo and/or cane and tokou paat (Trachycarpus martianus) a large, palm leaf.
+The word jaapi derives from jaap meaning a bundle of tokou leaves.
+In the past, plain jaapis were used by ordinary people in Assam and by farmers for protection from the sun, while ornate decorative jaapis were worn as a status symbol by the royalty and nobility.
 Decorative sorudoi jaapi are made with intricate cloth designs (primarily red, white, green, blue, and black) that are integrated into the weaving.